The page has been translated by Gen AI.

 Detailed description

-YAMLDeployment resource files can be edited in the YAML editor
+YAMLThe deployment’s resource file can be edited in the YAML editor

-• Click the Edit button, modify the resource, then click the Save button to apply the changes
+• Edit button, click and modify the resource, then click the Done button to apply the changes

 PodCheck the pod information of the deployment

-• Pod (pod) is the smallest computing unit that can be created, managed, and deployed in Kubernetes Engine
+• A Pod (pod) is the smallest compute unit that can be created, managed, and deployed in Kubernetes Engine

 Table.
 Deployment detailed information items